trikoder/jsonapibundle/README.md

 ## Sample usage
-For quick start see [quick start guide](src/Resources/doc/getting_started/quick.md)
+For quick start see [quick start guide](src/Resources/doc/getting_started/quick.md) You can also look at demo code located in [test suite](tests/Resources)

 ## Advanced usage
 For advanced usages that are outside of generic api you get from quick start, see [advanced usage](src/Resources/doc/getting_started/advanced_usage.md)